-New marker of drug response may speed pace of lung cancer prevention trialsJanuary 8th, 2013 in Cancer /
+New marker of drug response may speed pace of lung cancer prevention trialsJanuary 8, 2013 in Medicine & Health / Cancer

 Testing medicines to prevent lung cancer requires treating many thousands of high-risk individuals and then waiting 5, 10 or 15 years to discover which of them develop cancer and which, if any, experience survival benefit from the treatment.
 A University of Colorado Cancer Center study recently published in the journal Cancer Prevention Research proposes a possible waypoint on the way to benefit, which if validated, could dramatically reduce the number of patients needed and time required to test drugs for lung cancer prevention.